Proton Holdings: 2010s

 The Proton Exora, the company's first 7-seat MPV.

 On 6 August 2008, the Proton Saga and Proton Persona were seen doing road tests at the Greater Noida Expressway, hinting at the potential to export Proton automobiles to India.
 However, negotiations for Proton to establish an Indian branch did not materialize.

 In December 2008, Proton resumed product collaboration with Mitsubishi Motors.
 Under the agreement, Proton gained the rights to rebadge the 2007 Mitsubishi Lancer to be sold exclusively in the Malaysian market.
-The result of the collaboration was the Proton Inspira, which launched on 10 November 2010.
+The result of the collaboration was the Proton Inspira, which launched in November 2010.
 It also marked a return to closer ties between Proton and Mitsubishi, the Japanese company which was instrumental in Proton's foundation in the 1980s.
 Proton showcased the EMAS concept hybrid city cars at the 2010 Geneva Motor Show.
 They were designed by Italdesign Giugiaro and related to the Lotus Ethos, a similar concept car from Proton's British subsidiary.

 The Proton Prevé, the first 5-star ANCAP safety rated car from Malaysia.

 The turbocharged inline-four petrol engine from Proton was revealed at the 2010 Kuala Lumpur International Motor Show.
 Officially known as the 1.6L CamPro CFE, it is capable of producing power and torque figures of 138 bhp (103 kW) at 5,000 rpm and 205 N·m at 2,000–4,000 rpm respectively, comparable to a 2.0L naturally aspirated engine, while achieving better fuel efficiency and reduced greenhouse emissions.

 In January 2012, Proton was acquired by DRB-HICOM, a Malaysian conglomerate in a transaction between Khazanah Nasional and DRB-HICOM which totalled RM1.2 billion.
 The Proton Prevé, the company's latest saloon car was unveiled on 16 April 2012.
 It became the first Proton car, and to an extent, the first Malaysian car to be awarded the full 5-star safety rating in the Australasian New Car Assessment Program (ANCAP) of Australia and New Zealand.
 In December 2012, Proton acquired all of Petronas' E01 engine technologies in addition to associated technology patents at a cost of RM 63 million.
 The deal encompassed a family of naturally aspirated and turbocharged 1.8, 2.0 and 2.2-litre engines to complement Proton's own CamPro 1.3L N/A, 1.6L N/A and 1.6L turbo engines.